-The sale of sweetened foods will be prohibited from the beginning of the school day until the end of the last scheduled meal period school day.
+The sale of sweetened foods will be prohibited from the beginning of the school day until the end of the school day.

 Sweetened foods consist of sweetened soda water; chewing gum; and candy, including hard candy, jellies, gum, marshmallow candies, fondant, licorice, spun candy, candy coated-popcorn, and water ices, except those which contain fruit or fruit juices.